topo-gps/topo-gps-manual/en/main/dashboard.rst

 Route button
 ------------
-By tapping the route button on the right hand side of the dashboard (arrowed icon) the :ref:`routes pop-up <sec-routes-screen>` will appear.
+By tapping the route button on the right hand side of the dashboard (arrowed icon) the :ref:`routes pop-up <sec-routes-popup>` will appear.
 Via this pop-up you can do everything with routes, like loading, planning, generating, and importing routes.

 <APPLE>
 It is possible to change the button on the right hand side of the dashboard via :ref:`Menu > More > Settings > Dashboard <sec-settings-dashboard>`.
 For example if you take a lot of photo's you might want to set it to 'Camera'.
 All functions are also always accessible via the :ref:`menu <sec-menu>`.